-Pour some Epsom salt and glitter in a bowl and mix.
+Pour some Epsom salt and glitter into a bowl and mix.
 This will be your artificial snow.

 Squeeze glue onto the tips of your pinecones and immediately roll in in the Epsom salt mix.

-… then apply a generous amount to glue to the bottom of each pinecone with a glue gun to glue the burlap strips.
+… then apply a generous amount of glue to the bottom of each pinecone with a glue gun to glue the burlap strips.

 Hang the strips at different lengths to create visual interest.
 It looks great outdoors…

 … or indoors.
 And the scent of the Epsom salt can add a clean, fresh scent wherever its hung.
 This is especially great to hang in a bathroom!